johnjw59/chapel/README.md

-##Inviting and Uniting a Generation to see God move in our city
+##Chapel - Inviting and Uniting a Generation to see God move in our city
 [www.chapelmovement.com](http://chapelmovement.com)

 ###History